burt202/table-tennis-scoring/readme.md

 - results are grouped into files that represent games played on certain dates
 - results file names should be in the format of YYYYMMDD with no extension
 - results file contents should be in a csv format where each row has a winner, loser and a score, in that order
-- the winner and loser names must match a player added to league for it to be counted as part of the standings
+- NOTE: the winner and loser names must match a player added to league for it to be counted as part of the standings

 ### MetaData Propeties